What they do

 To become a ship’s engineer, you usually need to gain a qualification in maritime operations.

-The Certificate III in Maritime Operations (Marine Engine Driver Grade 2 Near Coastal) is offered at TAFE colleges throughout Western Australia.
-To find a registered provider near you, browse the TAFE Admissions full time studies guide website and the My Skills website.
+The Certificate III in Maritime Operations (Marine Engine Driver Grade 2 Near Coastal) and the Certificate IV in Maritime Operations (Marine Engine Driver Grade 1 Near Coastal) are offered at TAFE colleges throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

-You can also complete a traineeship.
-The maritime operations – marine engine driving (Grade 2) traineeship usually takes 12 months to complete.
-The maritime operations – marine engine driving (Grade 2) takes six months to complete and is available as a school-based traineeship.
+You can also undertake a traineeship in maritime operations – marine engine driving (Grade 2 or Grade 3).
+The maritime operations – marine engine driving (Grade 2) traineeship usually takes 12 months to complete and is available as a school-based traineeship.
+The maritime operations – marine engine driving (Grade 3) traineeship usually takes 6 months to complete and is available as a school-based traineeship.

 Apprenticeships and traineeships